fbpx

 What to wear in Japan Takayama

-I personally prefer the idea of bringing a few different skirts so I can style it more ways, making several different outfits.
+I personally prefer the idea of bringing a few different skirts so I can style them more ways, making several different outfits.

 But if dresses are more your style, opt for one that hits around or below your knees, is flowy instead of tight, and covers your shoulders and neckline.